 Aging Well Group

 Are you feeling challenged by the pandemic, changes in your health, relationships, housing, mobility or income?
 Or are you looking for ways to make new connections, communicate, increase self-esteem, manage anxiety or cultivate acceptance?
-Join our professional social worker, Mo Fain, LICSW, for this monthly group that is back meeting in person at the Senior Center.
+Join our professional social worker, Mo Fain, LICSW, for this weekly group that is back meeting in person at the Senior Center.
 We will share stories, learn coping strategies and provide and receive support.
 We also have occasional speakers on a variety of topics.
 All discussions are confidential.
-To register, call Mo at 206-932-4044 x2 or email email@example.com.
+For more information, contact Mo at 206-932-4044 x2 or email@example.com.